gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 Since about 1990, that has not been the case.
 This is the period I call hyperliberalism in the book.
 What's happened is liberalism has spread quite quickly into the body politic, right down to all levels.
-So, just to give an example, if you go back to the early 19th century, early 20th century, I should say, British elite, okay?
-You can read loads of novels from that period, Evelyn Waugh, something like that, and you'll see these people and you'll say, I know these people.
+So, just to give an example, if you go back to the early 20th century British elite: You can read loads of novels from that period, Evelyn Waugh, something like that, and you'll see these people and you'll say, I know these people.
 These are liberals.
 These are the same decadent, bohemian liberals that I see today.

 And they were everywhere in the British elite back then, and there were some in America, too, such as Mabel Dodge Luhan, and these people, artistic bohemian types, but they were quite powerful, and they'd go on to